Adapting Security Warnings to Counter Online Disinformation: Conclusion

-Interstitial warnings have the potential to be highly effective tools for countering disinformation.
-Compared to contextual warnings, interstitials are easier for users to notice and comprehend.
-Platforms that continue to use contextual warnings should be aware that the warnings' effects are minimal, and that making the warnings more prominent and explicit may increase their effectiveness.
+Interstitial warnings can be effective tools for countering disinformation.
+Compared to contextual warnings, interstitial designs are much more noticeable for users and much more capable of informing users about disinformation.
+Platforms that use contextual warnings for disinformation should be aware that their warnings may have minimal effects.

-More generally, platforms must take evidence-based approaches to developing and deploying disinformation warnings.
-By releasing data, conducting internal evaluations, and collaborating with independent researchers, platforms can significantly advance their capacity to counter disinformation with warnings, just as browser vendors did when developing warnings for other online threats~\cite{akhawe2013alice,almuhimedi2014your,felt2014experimenting,felt2015improving,weinberger2016week,reeder2018experience}.
+Going forward, platforms should follow evidence-based approaches for developing and deploying disinformation warnings.
+By conducting internal evaluations, collaborating with independent researchers, and releasing data, platforms can significantly advance their ability to counter disinformation with warnings---just like software vendors have done for over a decade to advance security warnings~\cite{akhawe2013alice,almuhimedi2014your,felt2014experimenting,felt2015improving,weinberger2016week,reeder2018experience}.